 MBA in Logistics and Supply Chain Management is a two-year post-graduate course that trains professionals in various aspects of supply chain management, procurement, lean and warehouse management, logistics, and inventory management.
 It is a blend of a general business administration curriculum with specialization courses in management.

 The core subjects of the specialized MBA program in supply chain management include statistics, logistics, operations, microeconomics, management, marketing, macroeconomics, finance, business ethics, and accounting.
-There are further specialized subjects as per the industry requirements such as strategic sourcing, international management, and logistics, information systems, sustainable supply chain management, etc.
+There are further specialized subjects as per the industry requirements such as strategic sourcing, international management, logistics, information systems, sustainable supply chain management, etc.

 Many institutes offer supply chain management MBA programs for full-time, executive, and distance programs. .
 But, pursuing a full-time MBA is not a feasible option for all which is why a distance MBA is gaining popularity.
-One of the major advantages of distance MBA is its affordable fee structure, industry-relevant curriculum, easy accessibility, digital education, flexible schedule, and effective time management.
+One of the major advantages of a distance MBA is its affordable fee structure, industry-relevant curriculum, easy accessibility, digital education, flexible schedule, and effective time management.
 Moreover, during the Covid-19 pandemic when all classes are going on online even in full-time MBA courses then a distance MBA program is an equally good option for working professionals and MBA aspirants.

-NMIMS Global Access School for Continuing Education, the distance and online learning platform of SVKM’s NMIMS Deemed-to-be University, is a leader in professional and continuing education.
+NMIMS Global Access School for Continuing Education, the distance learning platform of SVKM’s NMIMS Deemed-to-be University, is a leader in professional and continuing education.
 All the programs offered are approved and recognized by the University Grants Commission (UGC) and the Distance Education Bureau (UGC-DEB) of India.
 It provides live interactive classes from industry experts and experienced professors of NMIMS along with first-of-its-kind career services and alumni portal for networking.

-Career in Supply Chain Management
+A career in Supply Chain Management

 A career in supply chain management includes various roles and functional areas such as operations, purchasing, warehousing, distribution, and logistics.
 The job profile will also depend on the type of industry as different products and companies have varied day-to-day responsibilities of a supply chain professional.